Bringing together the UK's top audio research groups to develop the next generation of broadcast technology.

 What we're doing

 The BBC Audio Research Partnership was launched in July 2011 as a way of bringing together some of the world's best researchers to work on exciting new audio technology.
 It brings together the UK's top audio research laboratories from University of Surrey, University of Salford, Queen Mary University of London, University of Southampton, University of York and BBC R&D. We are open to collaborative research projects with any organisation, if your expertise and interests align with our work, so please do get in touch.

 Why it matters

-By combining efforts, the partnership can tackle some of the biggest challenges in audio, including spatial audio, blind source separation and music navigation.
+By combining efforts, the partnership can tackle some of the biggest challenges in audio, including spatial audio, responsive and interactive content as well as music navigation.
 With long-term funding commitments in place, all that remains to do is deliver the next revolution in audio broadcast around object-based and semantic audio driven experiences.

 Several large-scale projects have come out of the Audio Research Partnership initiative, including:

 - S3A Spatial Audio – Future Spatial Audio for Immersive Listener Experience